LuukHenk/dotfiles/README.md

 	4. If the packages are not updated, show the newest version(s) available.

 ### To do
-* T-A001: update readme

-* T-B: Make one general file for the package info and its config files to install/obtain
+* T-A: Make one general file for the package info and its config files to install/obtain
-* T-C: Add pre-installation file (python3, apt, snap and pip3 (with packages)
+* T-B: Add pre-installation file (python3, apt, snap and pip3 (with packages)

 * T-?:
 	* Add asdf package manager